 More know-how in the region

-Setting up a waste incineration plant in an area brings the locals more benefits than just environmental ones.
+Setting up a WOIMA Ecosystem in an area brings the locals more benefits than just environmental ones.
 The jobs and technical training at the plant ensure that technological know-how in the region increases.
-In addition, power plant investments tend to generate other business activities, investments and know-how around them.
+In addition, power generation investments tend to generate other business activities, investments and know-how around them.

 Creating new business

-WOIMA power plants are built into an existing infrastructure; an environment with factories and housing around it, which they generate new business for.
+WOIMA Solutions are built into an existing infrastructure; an environment with factories and housing around it.
+They help generate new business activities in the region.
 Firstly, locally paid salaries to the plant employees circulate money locally boosting businesses.
-Secondly, the plant requires service and support functions, like maintenance or waste collection and transportation.
+Secondly, the Solutions require service and support functions, like maintenance or waste collection and transportation.
 Thirdly, the produced energy fractions encourage local small and medium size enterprising.